Seagate/cortx-prvsnr/cli/README.md

 4. salt master-minion connections are configured
 5. networks are configured
 6. cluster and release pillars are adjusted
-7. EOS Stack is installed
+7. CORTX Stack is installed
-8. EOS Stack is bootstrapped
+8. CORTX Stack is bootstrapped

 #### Examples

-Start all services for a cluster with local host as eosnode-1
+Start all services for a cluster with local host as cortxnode-1

 ```shell
 $ start-eos
 ```

-Start all services for a cluster with remote host as eosnode-1
+Start all services for a cluster with remote host as cortxnode-1

 ```shell
 $ start-eos --remote eosnode-1 -F ./ssh_config
 ```

-Restart all services for a cluster with remote host as eosnode-1
+Restart all services for a cluster with remote host as cortxnode-1

 ```shell
 $ start-eos --remote eosnode-1 -F ./ssh_config --restart
 ```

-### stop-eos
+### stop-cortx

-Stop all EOS services either on remote host or locally.
+Stop all CORTX services either on remote host or locally.

 No specific options or positional arguments are expected by the script.